mlchethanupb/myworks/storage/minutes/minutes-meeting-storage-2020-07-10.md

 ## Status of Last Action Points

 * Each member can login to VMs using ssh
-* Erroneous taste beds of Kubernetes and GlusterFS
+* Erroneous testbeds of Kubernetes and GlusterFS
 * Scenario for one category (message broker) with general understanding